 - Bobbery: He has less of a personal connection to you, but you’re aware that you helped bring him back from the brink.

 - Ms. Mowz: Flirts with you and appears a lot before joining the party, but it’s more one-note than the others and less grounded.
-(NOTE: If Goombella shows friend love, Flurrie shows physical love, and Vivian shows emotional love connected to Mario, Ms. Mowz is like an amalgam that doesn’t land as well.
+(NOTE: If Goombella shows friend love, Flurrie shows physical love, and Vivian shows emotional love connected to Mario, Ms. Mowz is like an amalgam of all of them that is not as specific and not as connected.
 However, though, she is an extra, optional party member, so therefore it is likely the game was designed so that these personality connections wouldn’t be sacrificed if you didn’t find her as a party member.)

 12 – Echoes: TTYD shines here as well.
 Party members echo their environment less because, taken as a whole, TTYD is less about its overworld and more about the narrative, so characters and mechanics echo the narrative more than the original.